-The Cambridge Stem Cell Institute and Department of Haematology have embedded a culture of engaged research that runs through all levels.
+The Cambridge Stem Cell Institute has embedded a culture of engaged research that runs through all levels.
 We encourage and support all students and researchers to take part in public engagement activities while working here.
 The skills and expertise you gain through involvement in public engagement is significant for your personal and professional development.
 We expect all students in the CSCI to take part in at least one public engagement activity during your studentship.